lammps/lammps/doc/src/fix_rigid.rst

-Second, the *infile* keyword should be used to specify the total mass and other properties of the rigid bodies with overlaps, so that their dyamics will be modeled correctly, as explained above.
+Second, the *infile* keyword should be used to specify the total mass and other properties of the rigid bodies with overlaps, so that their dynamics will be modeled correctly, as explained above.

 Third, the *gravity* keyword should be used the with the ID of the :doc:`fix gravity <fix_gravity>` command as its argument.
 The rigid